 Eating too many calories from alcohol intake can also harm our liver long-term because it can cause fat deposits in the liver, which in the long-term affect our liver function (to store glycogen, the stored form of glucose).
 When you drink alcohol, your liver has to work to remove it from the blood instead of working to regular blood sugar, or blood glucose.

-Drinking alcohol increases our risk for cancer in the long-term.
+Drinking alcohol increases our risk of cancer in the long-term.
 “Particularly cancer of the mouth, the esophagus and the stomach.
-If we look at women who have one standard drink per day versus women who regularly have three standard drinks per day, those who have more are twice as likely to have high-blood pressure, and more than 50 percent more likely to have breast cancer,” says Brown.
+If we look at women who have one standard drink per day versus women who regularly have three standard drinks per day, those who have more are twice as likely to have high blood pressure, and more than 50 percent more likely to have breast cancer,” says Brown.
 “So, there’s a relationship.”